USM-COS460/project-2-web-server-d-man7562/PLAYBOOK.md

 ## COS 460/540 - Computer Networks
 # Project 2: HTTP Server

-# <<YOUR NAME>>
+# Domenic Mancuso

-This project is written in <<LAUNGUAGE USED>> on <<OPERATING SYSTEM>>.
+This project is written in python on Windows 10.

 ## How to compile

-Fill in here on how to compile or assemble your project.
-Remember you must not include any binary (precompiled) files.
+python is an interpreted language, so it does not need to compile.

 ## How to run

-Fill in here how to run or execute your project.
+py httpserver <PORT> <dir>

 ## My experience with this project

-Fill in here a brief summary of your experience with the project.
-What did you learn?
+I learned the usage of http requests, I got to use threading, and I was able to experience running a HTML project.
+I do not create web prages so this was a good experience.